 Overcoming Limbic System Dysfunction Through Neuroplasticity

 Are you feeling ‘tired and wired’ like you just can’t shut your mind off?
-Or maybe you’ve been experiencing certain symptoms like migrating pains, heightened anxiety or chronic fatigue.
-If so, then you’re not alone. – As many as 2.5 million Americans currently suffer from ME/CFS (Chronic Fatigue Syndrome)[1], while countless others experience symptoms that are not easily understood by most conventional doctors.
+Or maybe you’ve been experiencing certain symptoms like migrating pains, heightened anxiety, or chronic fatigue.
+If so, then you’re not alone. – As many as 2.5 million Americans currently suffer from Myalgic Encephalomyelitis/Chronic Fatigue Syndrome (ME/CFS), while countless others experience symptoms that are not easily understood by most conventional doctors.

-Fortunately, in the last decade, the emergence of new research in the fields of neuroscience and mind-body medicine, are starting to shine a spotlight on the underlying mechanisms, and new brain-based treatments of self-perpetuating inflammatory conditions, also known as CIRS ,or chronic inflammatory response syndromes.
+Fortunately, in the last decade, the emergence of new research in the fields of neuroscience and mind-body medicine are starting to shine a spotlight on the underlying mechanisms.

-In this article, we’ll dive into the topic of limbic system dysfunction as it relates to chronic inflammatory conditions and related symptoms such as Chronic Lyme, brain fog, Chronic Fatigue Syndrome (CFS), Multiple Chemical Sensitivity (MCS), Post-Viral Fatigue and Chronic Pain Syndrome.
+In this article, we’ll dive into the topic of limbic system dysfunction as it relates to chronic inflammatory conditions and related symptoms such as Chronic Lyme Disease, brain fog, CFS, MCS (Multiple Chemical Sensitivity), Post-Viral Fatigue, and Chronic Pain Syndrome.

 Limbic System Dysfunction in a nutshell

-The good news is that brain retraining through self-directed neuroplasticity is showing promise for many individuals for its ability to help resolve conditions ranging from chronic pain to fibromyalgia[4].
+The good news is that brain retraining through self-directed neuroplasticity is showing promise for many individuals in its ability to help resolve conditions ranging from chronic pain to fibromyalgia.

 What is the limbic system and what does it do?